 Keep these best practices in mind as you design emails in SharpSpring:

 - Use a SharpSpring template.
-All of our email templates are heavily tested to look great in most all of the common email clients
+All of SharpSpring's email templates are heavily tested to look great in the overwhelming majority of common email clients.

-- Don't rely on images to convey your message.
-Many of today's email clients don't render images by default.
-If your counting on leads to click that cute cat picture link to your site, you might be out of luck.
+- Do not rely on images to convey your message.
+Many of today's email clients do not render images by default.
+If you are counting on leads to click an image link to access your website, you might be out of luck.